gsilva2016/langchain-examples/video-summarization/README.md

 Pipeline uses [OVMS (OpenVINO Model Server)](https://github.com/openvinotoolkit/model_server) for serving the VLM and LLM.

+For more information on OVMS parameters and usage with Docker, see the official documentation: [Deploying Model Server in Docker Container](https://docs.openvino.ai/2025/model-server/ovms_docs_deploying_server_docker.html)

 ## Embedding Model

 This pipeline uses BLIP for creating embeddings out of text and images.
 The subsequent vectors are stored in MIlvus DB.
 Model details are present in the configuration file `.env`.